junxit/us-congress-bills-111/metadata.md

 - 2010-06-23 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment.
 With written report No. 111-215.
 - 2010-06-23 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment.
 With written report No. 111-215.
 - 2010-06-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 440.
+- 2010-06-28 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5496; text as passed Senate: CR 6/29/2010 S5629)
+- 2010-06-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5496; text as passed Senate: CR 6/29/2010 S5629)